-Robo-Erectus Junior employs Estimation of Distribution Algorithm EDA [2, 3] and Factorized Distribution Algorithm FDA based gait optimization method to generate biped gaits that satisfy a criterion.
-The EDA speeds up the searching in a highly dimensional coupling space constructed by the permutation of the optimization parameters to establish a periodic orbit in biped locomotion whereas the FDA, based on the maximum entropy principle, helps to better understand how information are transferred between these parameters.
+Robo-Erectus Junior employs Estimation of Distribution Algorithm EDA [2,3]and Factorized Distribution Algorithm FDA based gait optimization method to generate biped gaits that satisfy a criterion.
+The EDA speeds up the searching in a highly dimensional coupling space constructed by the permutation of the optimization parameters to establish a periodic orbit in biped locomotion whereas the FDA, based on the maximum entropy principle, helps to better understand how information are transferred between these parameters [4].

-This year, to increase the robustness of the Robo-Erectus Junior's locomotion, an approach using neural oscillator as Central Pattern Generator for a biped
+This year, to increase the robustness of the Robo-Erectus Junior's locomotion, an approach using neural oscillator as Central Pattern Generator for a biped robot locomotion [5] with compliance control [6] was implemented.
+Simulations show that this approach helps the robot achieve better stability in walking.

-Table 5.
-Specifications of the sensors